jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   - VALET_REMEMBER_LAST_CHOICES="3": number of last choices to remember when selecting an item from a menu.
 Set to 0 to disable this feature and always display items in the alphabetical order.
   - VALET_DO_NOT_USE_LOCAL_BIN="false": if true, valet will use the executable from the PATH even if they exist in the valet bin/ directory.

+  These variables can be exported in your .bashrc file.
+  Alternatively, you can define them in your valet user config file, located by default at ~/.config/valet/config.
+This path can be configured using the VALET_USER_CONFIG_FILE environment variable.

   ⌜Developer notes:⌝